aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/accessible-pdfs-aspose-pdf-java/_index.md

 ---
-title: "Creating Accessible PDFs in Java&#58; A Comprehensive Guide to Using Aspose.PDF for Headers and Paragraphs"
+title: "Create Accessible PDF in Java with Aspose.PDF – Full Guide"
-description: "Learn how to create accessible PDFs with headers and paragraphs using Aspose.PDF for Java.
-Ensure compliance with accessibility standards for assistive technologies."
+description: "Learn how to create accessible PDF files in Java using Aspose.PDF.
+This guide shows you how to set PDF title, language, and generate tagged PDF with headers and paragraphs."
-date: "2025-04-14"
+date: "2025-12-01"
 weight: 1
 url: "/java/advanced-features/accessible-pdfs-aspose-pdf-java/"
 keywords:
 - accessible PDFs
 - Aspose.PDF for Java
 - Java PDF generation
 ---

 {{< blocks/products/pf/main-wrap-class >}}